Pedroecz17/Pedroecz17/README.md

 Robotics is a wonderful field with plenty of beautiful problems to solve.
 Let's tackle them **together**.

+In my free time I like to play Catan, read, write and watch [Melodysheep videos](https://www.youtube.com/@melodysheep)
 <!--
 ## 🌱 I’m currently learning